StatCan/aaw-kubeflow-containers/README.md

 Github Actions CI is set up to build and deploy the images on merge to master.
 Settings defining the base images used for CI (from `docker-stacks` and from `gpu-jupyter`) are defined in `build_settings.env`.

+To reduce build times, the Github Actions CI workflow attempts to pull the latest version of each image from ACR before building.
+In cases where cached layers can be reused, this can considerably reduce build time (at the cost of some data transfer time).
+In general this appears to be of net benefit (if changing upstream images or `base-notebook` total build times will be ~5 minute slower, but if iterating on any other image build times will be ~10-60 minutes faster).

 ## Development Notes